Install Ransomware Prevention

 Verify Ransomware Prevention is deployed

-Go to Data Collection > Agents to view the Endpoint Prevention tab.
+Go to Command Platform > Administration > Data Collection > Agents to view the Endpoint Prevention tab.
 To verify if Ransomware Prevention has been deployed successfully, you must check if assets added to either the DEFAULT Prevention Group or a custom Prevention Group are visible here.

 Update Ransomware Prevention

 If you have enabled managed agent updates, you don't need to perform any manual tasks to update Ransomware Prevention.
-However, if you need to manually update the service while password protection is on, you must include either the one-time passcode or fixed password as the final parameter of the command you run.
+If you need to manually update the service, follow these instructions:

-3. Extract the contents of the ZIP file to a directory that you can easily access with a command prompt.
+1. Obtain the latest version of Ransomware Prevention, ensuring the file is in a directory that you can easily access with a Command Prompt.

-4. Open the Windows command prompt (cmd) as an Administrator and navigate to the extracted folder, which contains the rapid7_endpoint_prevention_installer.bat file.
+1. Open a Command Prompt as an Administrator and navigate to the extracted folder, which contains the MVArmorInstallation.msi file.

 Stop and restart Ransomware Prevention